Your donations help T1Determined #keepgoing.

 “All of our life has been a wicked ride.” — Melody Gardot

-• for your “15 minutes of fame”
+- for “15 minutes of fame”

-• bucket list / retirement dream
+- bucket list / retirement dream

-• charity fundraising
+- charity fundraising

-• issues awareness / education / advocacy
+- issues awareness / education / advocacy

-• personal challenge
+- personal challenge

-• to honor an epic wager or promise
+- to honor an epic wager or promise

-• to prove a point
+- to prove a point

-• to set a record
+- to set a record

-• to work out personal or mental health issues
+- to work out personal or mental health issues

-• completing a spiritual journey
+- completing a spiritual journey

-• because “this is who I am and this is my destiny”
+- because “this is who I am and this is my destiny”

-I wanted to show people who still live with ingrained prejudices about type 1 diabetes and lifestyle that I am out there living a far healthier life than they are in their genetic utopia.
+I also wanted to show people who still live with ingrained prejudices about type 1 diabetes and lifestyle that I am out there living a far healthier life than they are in their genetic utopia.

-I wanted to bring attention to the fact that people like me who are bona fide athletes can take every bit of advice to eat right and exercise and still wake up diabetic.
-I could say it’s because I wanted to educate the ignorant or influence policy makers, but there are easier ways to make a point.
+Finally, I wanted to bring attention to the fact that people like me who are bona fide athletes can take every bit of advice to eat right and exercise and still wake up diabetic.

 I could say my desire was to do something of moon-shot complexity.
 To pull off such things requires what I call “expeditionary thinking“: mentally packing, equipping, weather planning, time and financial budgeting, and contingency planning well before the actual physical event.
 But simply being logistically able to pull things off is, as mathematicians say, necessary but not sufficient.